lich-uct/molpher-lib/doc/source/usage/tutorial.rst

 Traversing the Tree
 ^^^^^^^^^^^^^^^^^^^

-A special place among the operations belongs to the `TraverseOper` class.
+A special place among the operations belongs to the :py:class:`~operations.SortMorphsOper.TraverseOper` class.
 It does not directly implement a part of a morphing algorithm, but serves as a means of traversing molecules in a tree and reading/modifying them as needed: